 \section{Constructing non-regular Lagrangian concordances}

 The existence of non-regular exact Lagrangian cobordisms were shown by Eliashberg and Murphy in \cite{LagCaps} in high dimensions and Lin \cite{Lin} in dimension four.
 Namely, these constructions produce exact Lagrangian cobordisms with an empty positive end inside a symplectisation; elementary topological considerations imply that such a cobordism cannot be regular.
-From this perspective, the example that we construct is different, it has a non-empty positive end and the simplest possible topology among Lagrangian cobordisms, namely that of a concordance.
+From this perspective, the examples that we construct here are different, since they have a non-empty positive end and the simplest possible topology among Lagrangian cobordisms; they are concordances.

-First we need the following generalisation of \cite[Theorem 3.2]{CornwellNgSivek16} \begin{thm} Let $C \subset [-T,T] \times S^3$ be a smooth concordance that coincides with the cylinder over a knot $K_\pm$ near the boundary, and such that $[-T,T] \times S^3$ can be obtained by attaching $0,1,$ and $2$-handles onto a neighborhood of
+First we need the following generalisation of \cite[Theorem 3.2]{CornwellNgSivek16}. \begin{thm} Let $C \subset [-T,T] \times S^3$ be a smooth concordance that coincides with the cylinder over a knot $K_\pm$ near the boundary, and such that $[-T,T] \times S^3$ can be obtained by attaching $0,1,$ and $2$-handles onto a neighborhood of

 If $K_+$ is the unknot, then so is $K_-$. \end{thm} \begin{proof} The proof is an adaptation of the proof of \cite[Theorem 3.2]{CornwellNgSivek16}, which showed that such a concordance $C$ cannot be ribbon, i.e.~the symplectisation coordinate must have a local maximum somewhere.